 7 NIGHT NORWEGIAN FJORDS CRUISE

-Boarding your ship in Southampton, enjoy this 7 night springtime cruise to Norway’s magical Fjords.
-Ports of call include; Stavanger – Aurland – Nordfjordeid and Bergen before returning to Southampton.
+Join the Azura in Southampton and cruise to the Magical Fjords.
+Ports of call include; Haugesund – Aurland – Nordfjordeid and Bergen before heading back to Southampton.

 |On Board Gratuity